Living Justly: Our Creation Belongs to God Too!

 3. Reformed Church of Canada (RCA)

 “Discover how the Bible can shape how you see the world and influence how you live.”
 Browse through various resources on Creation Care and in particular, ways to incorporate this theme into your worship gatherings.

 4. A Rocha

 Transforming people and places by showing God’s love for all creation.
 A Rocha is an international Christian organization which, inspired by God’s love, engages in scientific research, environmental education, community-based conservation projects and sustainable agriculture.
 Resources for education, action and worship and so much more are available on their website!

 5. KAIROS (Canadian Ecumenical Justice Initiatives)

 KAIROS believes that “climate justice involves making real reductions in carbon emissions as well as addressing the social and economic inequities between the rich and poor.”
-Resources for education, action and worship are available.
+Find out more here.

 Basney, Lionel.
 An Earth-Careful Way of Life: Christian Stewardship and the Environmental Crisis

 - The author shows what can be recovered through a careful way of living life and calls us back to our basic human task of being gardeners.

 Berry, R.J., ed.
 The Care of Creation: Focusing Concern and Action